Prints and Drawings

 About the AGO's Prints and Drawings Collection

-The AGO’s Prints and Drawings Collection spans the entire history of works on paper in the West from the 1400s to the present day, and intersects with all the other collecting areas.
-The Prints and Drawings department encompasses all works on paper and administers the Marvin Gelber Print and Drawing Study Centre, which houses 17,500 prints and drawings and the related collection of 53,000 photographs.
-Built largely over the past 35 years, the prints and drawings collection is of international importance and rivals that of the National Gallery of Canada.
+The AGO's Prints and Drawings collection covers the entire history of works on paper in the West from the 1400s to the present day, and intersects with all the other collecting areas.
+The collection is housed in the Marvin Gelber Print and Drawing Study Centre and vault.
+This resource facility makes accessible the collection of over 20,000 prints, drawings and watercolours, as well as over 50,000 photographs.